Pre Bending Plate

 All BIT series profile bending machines adopt double-pinch bending

 Bending process of four-roll section bender

-Four-roller profile bending machines have a top roll, the pinching roll, and two side rolls.
-These plate rolling machines produce the fastest and most accurate bends.
+Four-roller profile bending machines have a top roll, a pinching roll, and two side rolls.
+These steel plate rolling machines produce the fastest and most accurate bends.

 The flat metal profile is placed in the machine on either side and “pre-bent” on the same side.
 The side rolls do the work of bending.
 The pinching roll holds the profile.

 Profile held securely in place between the top and bottom rolls, while the side rolls move vertically to create the bend.
 The bottom roll moves up to hold the profile surface securely against the top roll while the side roll is raised to form an accurate pre-bend, minimizing the flat zone on the profile edge.

 Plate feeding can take place on either side of a four-roll profile bending machine.

 Side rolls are positioned to the right and left of the bottom roll and on their own axes.
 The independent axis of each roll helps make a perfect bend.
 The back-side roll (at the far side of the feeding point) also functions as a back-gauge to square the profile for proper alignment which eliminates the need for someone to assist the operator.

 The profile is kept square without slipping during both pre-bending and rolling because of the constant secure clamping of the top and bottom rolls.

 Four-roll machines do not require the operator to remove, flip, and then try to square the plate a second time after pre-bending.
 Profiles can be rolled to the required diameter immediately following pre-bending because the material can be kept in the machine.